 Scroll down to see detailed information on the appropriate habitat:

 Cages with a 30 in. x 18 in. base is acceptable if your hedgehog gets daily out of the cage time.
-This is the MINIMUM size cage as the cage accessories will not fit in anything smaller.
+This is the MINIMUM and MAXIMUM size cage.
+Anything smaller, the accessories will not fit in the cage.
 Anything larger than 36 inches will not be accepted.
 You will stress out your hedgehog in larger spaces.

 Modified plastic storage bins contain harmful chemicals and are not meant to house animals!
 Plastics, especially those that are inexpensive and made to store things like blankets and Christmas ornaments contain toxic chemicals like Polycarbonate, bisphenol A BPA), Polystyrene, Polypropylene, low density polyethylene (LDPE), nonylphenol, lead, phthalates, mercury, dioxins and cadmium.
 When heated, these chemicals leach out from the plastic and cause cancer, diabetes, obesity, metabolic disorders, harm lungs, liver, and negatively affect the immune system.
 Should you choose to use this type of housing I will not sell you a hedgehog.
 Storage bins also do not allow enough airflow.
 If you are in the Portland/Vancouver area we have WAY too much humidity for bins to be used long term as it creates a tropical environment for your desert hedgehog.